💶 2026 Edition

 Degree 14–17 130–175% €150–230 €1,800–2,760

-The bonus-malus percentage scale (45% at degree -3, 100% at degree 11, progressive to 250% at degree 22) is set by the Grand-Ducal Regulation of 11 November 2003 and applies identically at all four licensed insurers.
-The RC% affects only the RC component of the premium; other guarantees (glass, theft, assistance) follow the insurer's own DM scale.
+The bonus-malus percentage scale (45% at degree -3, 100% at degree 11, progressing to 250% at degree 22) is set by the Grand-Ducal Regulation of 11 November 2003 and applies identically at all four licensed insurers.
+The percentage affects only the RC component of the premium; other guarantees (glass, theft, assistance) follow each insurer's own DM scale.

 Luxembourg vs France: What the Premium Difference Actually Means

-Why Luxembourg Premiums Are Higher — and Why That's Misleading
+Why Luxembourg Premiums Are Higher — and Why That Headline Is Misleading

-Luxembourg premiums run 30-50% higher than French equivalents for the same stated coverage.
-But three structural features make the effective cost gap much smaller than it appears:
+Luxembourg premiums run 30 to 50% higher than French equivalents for the same stated coverage.
+Three structural features make the effective cost gap much smaller than it appears:

-• Malus on RC only — After an at-fault accident, French malus raises the whole policy by 25%.
-Luxembourg malus raises only the RC component, leaving all other guarantees unaffected.
+• Malus on RC only — In France, an at-fault claim raises the whole policy premium by 25%.
+In Luxembourg, the malus only raises the RC component, leaving all other guarantees unaffected.

 -345%Maximum bonus — premium nearly halved14 years